How to Determine a Good Car Insurance Rate

 Assuming you trust your agent to give you a fair answer, he or she will be able to tell you what is affecting your insurance rate.
 Maybe you are in the best tier in every aspect regarding car insurance; however, most drivers have room for improvement.
 An insurance agent’s professional opinion can really help you pinpoint your insurance pitfalls.
 Some potential answers from your insurance agent might include:

 - Your insurance credit score is mid-range and could be improved to lower your overall car insurance costs.
 Someone with good financial standing is seen as a less risky person in every area of their life.
 Though it may not seem fair, improving your credit is an easy way to lower your rates.

 - A traffic violation is keeping your rates high.
 If it will be falling off at your next renewal because enough time has elapsed, you will see your monthly payment lowered.
 Make sure to ask about the timeframes, because they are often different lengths of time than the DMV uses.

 - We don’t currently insure your home; you could switch your home policy to us and save big on your car insurance premium with a multi-policy discount.

 - You are paying a $10 late fee every month.
 By moving your payment date to a date which works for you and combining the change with electronic withdrawal you could save even more.

 Regardless of what your agent tells you about your car insurance rate, it should put things in perspective and give you a better understanding of what goes into determining your rate.
-Mindlessly paying out hundreds of dollars for car insurance without knowing why you pay the rate you do, could mean you are overspending thousands of dollars over your lifetime.
+Mindlessly paying out hundreds of dollars for car insurance without knowing why you pay the rate you do could mean you are overspending by thousands of dollars over your lifetime.

 Determining whether your car insurance rate is good or not also depends on the insurance carrier you select.
 Rates can vary widely between insurance carriers.
 Insurance carriers base their rates upon what their target market is and claims paid out.
 Shopping around for a car insurance quote can help you determine if you are paying a competitive rate.